 Many people perceive EMR and EHR interchangeably.
 But do you know what is the difference between EMR & EHR?
 The article gives a precise definition of both of the terms i.e. Electronic Medical Record (EMR) and Electronic Health Record (EHR).
 Check every piece of information carefully.
 Every term accompanies different senses and benefits.
 The post is a guide on “EMR vs EHR: What is the Difference.”
 So let’s get started.

-It may include on paper medical conditions like medical history, diagnosis, medications, allergies, immunization dates, etc. The treatment aspect is quite inappropriate somewhere as the data doesn’t easily go off the practice place.
+It may include on paper records, medical conditions like medical records, diagnosis, medications, allergies, immunization dates, etc. The treatment aspect is quite inappropriate somewhere as the data doesn’t easily go off the practice place.
 In some cases, the PHI has to be printed or mailed to the respective authority for treatment.

 - It traces data over time